mockery/mockery/README.md

 private, does not mean it constitutes part of the API we guarantee under the versioning scheme.

+### Alternative Runtimes

+Mockery will attempt to continue support HHVM, but will not make any guarantees.

 ## A new home for Mockery

 ⚠️️ Update your remotes!
 Mockery has transferred to a new location.
 While it was once